adslabcuhk/zapraid/README.md

 ## What's Inside
 * `zapraid_prototype`, storing the prototype itself, implemented with C++
 * `mysql`, the folder prepared for TPCC workload in MySQL
-* `scripts`, storing neccessary scripts for running all the experiments
+* `scripts`, the scripts to install the prototype and SPDK
 * `patches`, storing our modifications to SPDK and FEMU

 ## Building Guide